NFL’s biggest star joins growing list of sidelined QBs

-Mahomes escaped significant ligament damage when he dislocated his right kneecap Thursday night in Kansas City’s 30-6 pummeling of the Denver Broncos and there is optimism the reigning NFL MVP could be back on the field in about a month.
+Mahomes is headed for an MRI on his right knee, which he dislocated Thursday night in Kansas City’s 30-6 pummeling of the Denver Broncos that kicked off Week 7.

-Mahomes had an MRI exam Friday that showed the ligaments were intact, a person familiar with the situation told The Associated Press.
-The person spoke on condition of anonymity because the team was still sorting through the results and putting together a timetable for his return.

 ”He’s a huge part of this team, huge part of the league.
 You just hate to see that,” said journeyman Matt Moore, the latest No. 2 thrust into a leading role in this ”Year of the Backup Quarterback.”